Greater Boston Nutrition

 My Approach

-I understand many of the clients I work with have experienced trauma, including medical trauma, and strive to provide a safer space by being committed to proving trauma informed care.
+I understand many of the clients I work with have experienced trauma, including medical trauma, and strive to provide a safer space by being committed to providing trauma informed care.

 I am a gender-affirming, trauma-informed, weight-neutral, and neurodivergent-informed provider